 The Department awards its most promising students financial support in the form of teaching and research assistantships.

-- Ph.D. students in all fields may be appointed as Department graduate teaching and research assistants.
+In addition, Ph.D. students in all fields may be appointed as a Department graduate teaching or graduate research assistant.

-In addition, the department nominates students for consideration for the following awards:
+In addition, the department nominates students for consideration for the following awards College of Liberal Arts and Sciences Dissertation Fellowships.

 Students interested in studying Africa, Latin America, or Europe may also be eligible for Title VI Foreign Language & Area Studies (FLAS) fellowships.
 Note that you must apply directly to the Centers to be considered for these fellowships.
 You should consult the websites of the respective centers for more information: